 - Cruella to Animals: Bjarne hates animals with a passion.
 He basically became a butcher so he could get a free pass to cut them up, and his favorite hobby is to assemble animal skeletons.
 His reason for hating animals stems from the fact that Egil loved them so very much, to the point where it lead to the death of his parents and his wife.

 - Disposing of a Body: How the whole cannibal business starts.
+Svend accidentally kills an electrician working in the walk-in freezer, and attempts to hide his crime by selling the unfortunate electrician's body in portions to him and Bjarne's blissfully unaware costumers.
 Eventually, Bjarne and Svend decides they need more bodies to dispose off.

 - Jumping Off the Slippery Slope: If Svend didn't already do this when he decided to dispose of a body by selling it in parts as food, he definitely does it when when he starts deliberately killing people by locking them in the freezer room simply for bothering him.

-- Overly Nervous Flop Sweat: Svend's tendency to do this has earned him the nickname "Svend Sweat".
+- Overly Nervous Flop Sweat: Svend's tendency to do this whenever something agitates him, which is often, has earned him the nickname "Svend Sweat".

 - Saying Too Much: